rflandau/Orv/implementations/slims/PACKETS.md

 Sent by a node not part of the vault to request to join under the receiver VK.
 Sender must have already introduced itself via a recent HELLO.

-Repeated or duplicate joins for a node already registered as a child of the VK are thrown away.
+Repeated or duplicate joins for a node already registered as a child of the VK are idempotent, but will proc JOIN_ACCEPTs (as the vk assumes the child did not receive the original acceptance).

 ### Payload